SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Cosmopolitan Suites has incredible caldera views, a central location close to everything, and almost no steps or climb to get into town.
-It’s a very short walk to restaurants and nightlife so you needn’t worry about a long walk down alleys or footpaths late at night if alone.
+Cosmopolitan Suites is one of my favorite hotels in Fira.
+It has incredible caldera views, a central location close to everything, and almost no steps or climb to get into town.
+It’s a short walk to restaurants and nightlife so you needn’t worry about a long walk down alleys or footpaths late at night if alone.

 Hi Dave, this is such a great blog – really helpful insight.
 Myself and my wife are looking to visit Santorini and we are trying to work out which hotel to stay at.
 I am struggling to work out whether Astra Suites, Above Blue Suites, or Absolute Bliss would be better to stay at?
 Ideally we want a restaurant on-site and a pool and a nice comfortable place to say – more likely to venture out to restaurants and beaches so does not need to biggest resort but comfortable enough?
 Any suggestions would be welcome :)